tvdboom/ATOM/docs_sources/api/models/mlp.md

 * By default, the estimator adopts the default parameters provided by its package.
 See the [user guide](../../../user_guide/training/#parameter-customization) on how to customize them.
-* The MLP optimizes between one and three hidden layers with the BO.
-For more layers, use the `est_params` parameter.
+* The MLP optimizes three hidden layers by default, but any number of hidden layers can be tuned adding `hidden_layer_n` to the [custom dimensions](../../../user_guide/training/#hyperparameter-tuning).
 * The `learning_rate` and `power_t` parameters are only used when solver="lbfgs".
 * The `learning_rate_init` parameter is only used when solver!="lbfgs".
 * The `random_state` parameter is set equal to that of the trainer.